10,000 Days – Post-apocalyptic snorefest.

 Nocture Six – Boring found footage film about people going into alternate dimensions.

-Nuns on the Run – 90s comedy starring Robbie Coltrane and Eric Idle about robbers that double cross their boss and hide in a nunnery.
+Nuns on the Run – 90s comedy starring Robbie Coltrane (The Harry Potter franchise) and Eric Idle (The Monty Python franchise) about robbers that double-cross their boss and hide in a nunnery.

 Old 37 – Horror film about psychos who torture victims of car crashes.
 This has great antagonists but is otherwise dull.